apnadkarni/blt/man/treeview.rst

     option), don't share its tags too.
 The default is "0".

   **-opencommand** *string*
-    Specifies a Tcl script to be invoked when a node is open.
+    Specifies a TCL script to be invoked when a node is open.
 You can override this for individual entries with the entry's **-opencommand** configuration option.
 The default is "".
 Percent substitutions are performed on *string* before it is executed.
 The following